 Employment Review Sites

-Review sites like Indeed and Glassdoor highlight how current and past employees feel about working for your company.
+Review sites like Indeed and Glassdoor highlight how current and past employees feel about working for your company through employee feedback collection software.
 These reviews can impact both your reputation with consumers and your ability to hire.
 It is important since they are likely to show highly in Google to utilize them to help refine and sustain your reputation.

 Regional And Local Review Sites

 Last but not least reviews for different industries vary by the specific locale and vertical you are in.
 For example the Better Business Bureau is strong in the home services vertical in the South.
 In some very rural markets, YP.com is still highly visible and trusted.

 These sites are unlikely to provide you with many customers but even one or two reviews at these sites can get them to show in the main search result at Google and more importantly they can fill out the “Reviews from the web” of the Google business profile.
 Having a few good reviews at these sites can increase the searcher’s trust particularly if they are consistent with your overall rating and your reputation brand story.

 Google And The Review Ecosystem

 Obviously Google and Google reviews are at the forefront of most folk’s thoughts.
 They are the dominant player but even they think of reviews as existing within an ecosystem and make little distinction between their reviews and reviews found elsewhere on the web.
 They clearly rely on reviews wherever they are found to better understand and rank your business.
 They need alternative review data for their success as much as you do.